KEMONOYA/zettelkasten/ZETTELKASTEN/Rectification of a direction field.md

 A smooth direction field is always *locally* rectifiable.
 However, that need not extend to a global level, the whole space.
 Consider the following example:

+ON HOLD UNTIL I READ THE REST OF CHAPTER 1, I THINK IT'S NEEDED

 ___
 # References